Abandoned in the Wasteland: Children, Television, and the First Amendment

 Which brings us back to Senator Dole.
 His attack on Hollywood was no mere rerun of Minow’s “vast wasteland” speech.
 Unlike Minow, Dole is not a supporter of public broadcasting, which provides the best programming for children.
 Unlike Minow, Dole was highly partisan, speaking for political advantage and offering no criticism of violent movies starring prominent Republicans such as Arnold Schwarzenegger and Bruce Willis.
 And yet there is an unmistakable overlap between Dole’s Hollywood speech and Minow’s book, and there is an unmistakable overlap, too, between Dole’s speech and concerns expressed not only by Minow, but also by Bill Clinton, Bill Bradley, Paul Simon and many others.
 Minow and LaMay have done a real service by identifying the limits of free markets in free speech, by recalling Madisonian aspirations and by showing (as the campaign of 1996 begins) that concerns about the effects of the mass media on children are not limited, and should not be limited, to the far right.

-Cass R. Sunstein teaches at the University of Chicago and is the author of (The Free Press).
+Cass R. Sunstein teaches at the University of Chicago and is the author of Democracy and the Problem of Free Speech (The Free Press).

 By Cass R. Sunstein